 Property taxes and property taxes receivable are recognized as revenue when they meet the definition of an asset, the tax is authorized, and the taxable event has occurred.
 Additional property tax revenue can be added throughout the year, related to new properties that become occupied, or that become subject to property taxation (after the return of the annual assessment roll used for billing purposes).
-The Town may receive supplementary assessment rolls over the course of the year from the Municipal Property Assessment Corporation (MPAC), identifying new or omitted assessments.
-Property taxes for these supplementary and/or omitted amounts are then billed according to the approved tax rate for the property class.
+The Town may receive supplementary assessment rolls over the course of the year from the Municipal Property taxes for these supplementary and/or omitted amounts are then billed according to the approved tax rate for the property class.